 Having your email stored on an IMAP is far more secure than your local device as this keeps messages on the server.
 With most people not having a backup of their device, they rely on the backups of the email service provider.
 It is only when the device as been setup with IMAP email configuration that data is stored on the server.
 As added protection and enhanced data retention polices we also recommend adding email Archiving to your business email hosting solution.

 If you are looking to backup and sync your email folders with multile devices, then IMAP is the way to go.
-This will not only sync email with all your mail clients, it will ensure all emails are stored on the server.
+This will not only sync email with all your mail clients, it will ensure all emails are stored on the server and continue to keep downloading messages to your devices.

 Yes you can.
 By default Office 365 may try an connect via Exchange ActiveSync, especially if you a using a client like Microsoft Outlook, you can however setup the email account to send email with either POP or IMAP.